-Heavenly Head Massage for neck, head and face
+Heavenly Head Massage for neck, head, and face

-Thai Rocking Massage – more therapist and client friendly
+Thai Rocking Massage – more therapist and client-friendly

-This can lead to problems in therapist’s thumbs and wrist joints like inflammation or even carpal tunnel syndrome.
+This can lead to problems in the therapist’s thumbs and wrist joints like inflammation or even carpal tunnel syndrome.
 Many therapists had to give up their careers because of such problems.